Best total war games

 Cons: Dated graphics, historically inconsistent.

 Going back to the rise of the Roman empire (270 BC to 14 AD) Rome: Total War gives you the freedom to build an empire and economics, handle politics and of course – warfare.
 The tactical element is of crucial importance, both in handling politic’s negotiations and outmaneuvering your enemy on the battlefield.
 By choosing one of the Roman factions – Brutii, Julii or Scipii, your goal is to conquer Rome and fifty other provinces around the map.
-Along the game, it is up to you to decide if you will follow or disobey the orders given by the Senate, and sure enough these decisions affect the final outcome.
+Along the game, it is up to you to decide if you will follow or disobey the orders given by the Senate.
+Sure enough, these decisions affect the final outcome.
 In my view, Rome’s campaign mode is the heart and the soul of the game.
 As far as the AI is concerned – well it doesn’t have any major flaws that can ruin the experience.
-On the other hand, graphics are dated and if I have to be honest that is something that bugs me, especially in 2017.
+On the other hand, graphics are dated and if I have to be honest that is something that bugs me, especially in 2018.
 And if you are relying on the game to teach you about the history – don’t, it is not very historically accurate, to say the least.
 However, I do not consider that fact as a major one, especially when the whole purpose of the game is to rewrite history in your own way.

 1. Medieval II